lauringlab/MFE_paper/results/distribution_analysis.md

-# Untitled
-Shawn Whitefield
-May 2, 2016
+---
+title: "MFE distribution analysis"
+author: "Shawn Whitefield"
+date: "May 2, 2016"
+output:
+  github_document
+---

-##This is an R Markdown document for the MFE distribution analysis.
+This is an R Markdown document for the MFE distribution analysis.

 ##### load in packages for analysis